google/psp/Documentation/networking/netdev-features.rst

 This should be set for devices which duplicate outgoing HSR (High-availability Seamless Redundancy) or PRP (Parallel Redundancy Protocol) tags automatically frames in hardware.

+*  psp-ip

+NETIF_F_IP_PSP should be set in drivers which implement PSP encryption offload in hardware.